What old movie made the most money?

 How is the highest grossing old movie determined?

-Gone with the Wind holds the title of the highest grossing old movie due to its exceptional box office performance and enduring popularity.
-Its worldwide gross, adjusted for inflation, surpasses that of any other film released before the 1980s.
+Are there any other old movies that came close to Gone with the Wind in terms of box office success?

+While Gone with the Wind holds the top spot, there are several other old movies that achieved significant box office success, such as The Sound of Music (1965) and Star Wars (1977).

-As we reminisce about the golden age of cinema, it’s clear that Gone with the Wind stands tall as the highest grossing old movie of all time.
-Its timeless story continues to captivate audiences, reminding us of the power of film to transport us to another era.
+In conclusion, Gone with the Wind continues to hold the title of the highest grossing old movie of all time.
+Its timeless appeal and enduring popularity serve as a testament to the power of storytelling and the lasting impact of cinema.